-The Swanage Railway Trust, a registered charity, exists to preserve the heritage of the railways of the Isle of Purbeck.
-The Trust focuses on furthering the development of the Swanage Railway by recruiting the members and volunteers on which progress depends as well as the appeals and fundraising needed to support the Trust's activities.
+The Swanage Railway Trust, a registered charity, exists like its predecessors to re-establish the rail link between Swanage and the national rail network and to preserve the heritage of the railways of the Isle of Purbeck.
+The Trust focuses on furthering the development of the Swanage Railway by recruiting the members and volunteers, on which progress depends, as well as the appeals and fundraising needed to support the Trust's activities.

-The Swanage Railway Trust is pleased to welcome three patrons who by virtue of their standing in the community or the industry help us raise the profile of the project and act as ambassadors for it.
+The Swanage Railway Trust is pleased to welcome our patrons who by virtue of their standing in the community or the industry help us raise the profile of the project and act as ambassadors for it.
 All our patrons have been heavily involved with the Swanage Railway and to the wider heritage movement for many years.

 Lord Montagu is perhaps best known at Swanage for his interest in signalling and his indefinite loan of the former Brockenhurst ‘B’ lever frame that now resides in Swanage box.
 His family’s long term interest in trains, while not as well-known as the world-famous veteran and vintage car collection, is appreciated by enthusiasts who remember the home afforded at Beaulieu for many years of Southern Railway ‘Schools’ class ‘Stowe’, now resident on the Bluebell Railway.

-Sir Philip Williams is a former High Sheriff of Dorset – whose Victorian ancestors helped to bring and build the first railway line into the county from Hampshire during the 1840s.
+Sir Philip Williams is a former High Sheriff of Dorset – whose Victorian ancestors helped to bring and build the first railway line into the county from Hampshire during the 1840's.
 His great-grandfather was the longest-serving director of the London and South Western Railway Company until the company was merged into the new Southern Railway Company in 1923.
 Currently a Deputy Lieutenant for Dorset, Sir Philip was the High Sheriff of Dorset for a year from March, 2016, in a post created during the 16th century.

 All material on this web site is copyright Swanage Railway Trust, its subsidiaries or contributors.
 All rights reserved.
 Photographs are copyright Andrew PM Wright, Swanage Railway official photographer, unless otherwise indicated.
 The Swanage Railway Trust is a Registered Charity (1087318) and registered at Companies House as a Company Limited By Guarantee (Company no.: 4115126).
 The registered office is at Station House, Swanage, Dorset.
 BH19 1HB.
 Telephone: 01929 425800.
 Email: firstname.lastname@example.org.